adap/flower/baselines/fedstar/README.md

 **Datasets:** Ambient Context, Speech Commands

 **Hardware Setup:** These experiments were run on a linux server with 56 CPU threads with 325 GB Ram with A10 GPU in it.
-Any machine with 8 CPU cores and 16 GB memory or more would be able to run initall experiments with small number of clients in a reasonable amount of time.
+Any machine with 16 CPU cores and 32 GB memory would be able to run experiments with small number of clients in a reasonable amount of time.
+For context, a machine with 24 cores and a RTX3090Ti ran the Speech Commands experiment with 10 clients in 1h.
+For this examperiment 30GB of RAM was used and clients required ~1.4GB of VRAM each.

 **Contributors:** Raj Parekh [GitHub](https://github.com/Raj-Parekh24), [Mail](rajparekhwc@gmail.com)